-Welcome to our guide to the best Final Cut Pro tutorials.
-Apple's macOS-only tool is one of the best video editing software programs around, with a comprehensive feature set that allows the creation of show-stopping video.
+Looking for the best Final Cut Pro tutorials?
+This article is just what you need.
+As one of the top video editing software options, Apple's macOS software is fantastically powerful and comprehensive, with a range of features that enable the creation of show-stopping video.

 - Try Final Cut Pro for free at Apple.com (opens in new tab)